Reimagining Medicare Advantage plan design using AI

 Category 3: Product design - Plan design simulations

-Using AI models, however, allows product design teams to simulate an infinite number of MA plan design iterations to arrive at the optimal plan design in counties targeted for attention.
-By adjusting metrics like financials, plan type and supplemental benefits, AI can project the expected enrollment lift for every combination of coverage benefits, helping designers make informed decisions about the following year’s CMS bids.
+Using AI models allows product design teams to simulate a large number of Medicare Advantage plan design iterations to identify optimal designs in counties targeted for attention.
+By adjusting variables such as financials, plan type and supplemental benefits, AI can project expected enrollment lift across combinations of coverage benefits, helping teams make informed decisions for the following year’s CMS bids.

-With the proliferation of MA plans, members aren’t the only ones overwhelmed by the volume of plan information they need to sift through to make informed decisions about their coverage.
+With the proliferation of Medicare Advantage plans, members aren’t the only ones overwhelmed by the volume of plan information they need to sift through to make informed decisions about their coverage.
 Product designers, insurance brokers, inside sales and senior executives also need to be able to drill down to understand the specifics within a health plan’s portfolio.
-Generative AI can help.
+Gen AI can help.

-What it will take to reimagine Medicare Advantage plan design using AI
+What it will take to reimagine Medicare Advantage plan design as an AI-enabled value stream

+The health plans that do this well will reduce bid risk, concentrate investment where it drives enrollment and build portfolios that adapt as markets change.
 Given the speed at which AI is advancing, models themselves are quickly becoming commodified.
-The value is in how companies choose to apply them to solve larger business problems and the degree to which companies can embed them into existing workflows.
-The health plans that most effectively apply these lessons to the critical issue of MA benefit design will deliver key advantages now and in the future.
+The value is in how payers choose to apply them to solve larger business problems and the degree to which payers can design decision systems that help them reimagine their existing workflows.
+The health plans that most effectively apply these lessons to the critical issue of Medicare Advantage benefit design will deliver key advantages now and in the future.

 Add insights to your inbox